kckern/ScriptureGuideUtils/README.md

 {
 	"Book 1 Name":
 		[
-			'verse count (int) of chapter 1',
+			"verse count (int) of chapter 1",
-			'verse count (int) of chapter 2',
+			"verse count (int) of chapter 2",
-			'verse count (int) of chapter 3',
+			"verse count (int) of chapter 3",
-			'verse count (int) of chapter 4'
+			"verse count (int) of chapter 4"
 		],
 	"Book 2 Name":
 		[
-			'verse count (int) of chapter 1',
+			"verse count (int) of chapter 1",
-			'verse count (int) of chapter 2',
+			"verse count (int) of chapter 2",
-			'verse count (int) of chapter 3'
+			"verse count (int) of chapter 3"
 		],
 }
 ```
-Following this structure,
+Following this structure, the verse_ids corresponding to each book, chapter and verse may be modified according to the desired sequenital index.

 ## Authors